Lowest Taxes in Europe

 Average salary in Europe 2023-2024

-The list of European countries by average monthly salary is based on data from the IMF, the World Bank and national statistical agencies.
-All data are converted to Euros at the exchange rate at the time of publication.
-Average salaries are given both for EU countries and for other countries within Europe.
+Following is a list of European countries based on figures from the IMF, World Bank and national statistical agencies.
+All data are converted to euros at current exchange rates at time of publishing.
+Average salaries are given for both EU countries and other countries within Europe:

 Country Average monthly salary, €